Drama meets daily life in Palestinian film

 Shoving aside with bizarre ease the roadblocks, which look like thick concrete cubes but are made of painted plywood, Aid Safi of Ramallah's al-Ama'ari camp aims his weapon with a laugh, acutely aware of the irony of his Israeli military uniform.

-"We know their behavior: the way they shout, the way they move.
+"We know their behaviour: the way they shout, the way they move.
 From our experience, we've known it our whole lives," he said.

 Insisting on speaking Hebrew to stay in character, Hassan al-Haridi said: "We even know how their language.
 I learned it in an Israeli prison.
 Three years I was there."